Adams Entrepreneur Fellowship

-The Adams Entrepreneur Fellowship will provide opportunities for fellows to engage with early-stage companies at the management level with mentoring support from company management and the program coordinators in a highly entrepreneurial experience.
-In addition to daily job responsibilities, fellows will be encouraged to participate in local entrepreneurial, business development and leadership events, taking advantage of the many programs already in existence in Southeast Michigan.
-In particular, fellows will be given opportunities to network with one another and with other young emerging leaders in the region.
+The Adams Entrepreneur Fellowship provides opportunities for recent college and university graduates to engage with early-stage companies at the management level with mentoring support from company management and the program coordinators in a highly entrepreneurial experience.
+In addition to daily job responsibilities, fellows are encouraged to participate in local entrepreneurial, business development and leadership events, taking advantage of the many programs already in existence in Southeast Michigan.
+In particular, fellows are given opportunities to network with one another and with other young emerging leaders in the region.

-Host company selection will focus on smaller, growing companies with expanding revenue and strong management already in place, providing an environment that is both supportive and challenging, and where fellows can engage with management at a strategic level.
+Host company selection focuses on smaller, growing companies with expanding revenue and strong management already in place, providing an environment that is both supportive and challenging, and where fellows can engage with management at a strategic level.